 - Delete: Deletes the selection of pins or tracks.
 You can select multiple entries by pressing the Control key and clicking on them.
 Control+A selects all. - Class: Changes the class for all selected entries. - Rename Classes: Rename the class names which can be used for the optional legend. - Show/Hide: Toggles the visibility of the selected entries.
-You can also check or uncheck the boxes in the first column of the table. - Group/Ungroup: Groups or ungroups the selected pins or tracks. - Edit: Shows the Edit dialog for the current row.
+You can also check or uncheck the boxes in the first column of the table. - Group/Ungroup: Groups or ungroups the selected pins or tracks.
+If the Collapse Groups option is selected, only one entry for each group appears at the end of the list. - Edit: Shows the Edit dialog for the current row.
 Multiple selection is not possible for this command.